tsvetomir/xlf-translate/README.md

 ## Language Files

-The language files in YAML format and contain translations corresponding to the keys in the description.
+The language files are in YAML format and contain translations corresponding to the keys in the description.

 ```yaml
 localized: